YBD21/ReactNativeBasic/README.md

 # Rate Management & VAT Calculator

-A modern, cross-platform mobile application built with Expo and React Native that showcases file-based routing, responsive design, and a streamlined development workflow.

 ## Description

 This application is a modern, cross-platform mobile tool developed with Expo and React Native, designed for seamless rate management and VAT calculations.
 It leverages Expo Router for efficient, file-based navigation, ensuring a smooth user experience across different functional areas.